 Also, turmeric + black pepper + coconut oil happen to taste amazing together.

-How to Take Turmeric:
+How to Take Turmeric

 I recommend cooking with turmeric several times per week, use some of my delicious turmeric recipes below.
 If you want even more benefit you can take a turmeric supplement.
 The professional grade supplement companies Thorne and Integrative Therapeutics both make wonderful high quality turmeric supplements.
 You can find my favorite turmeric supplements here.

-The Best Turmeric Recipes:
+The Best Turmeric Recipes

 -